ignaciotb/bathymetric_slam/README.md

 ### Available apps
 There are two applications available under the `bin` folder.
 If you compile the apps with the macro "INTERACTIVE" = 1 [here](https://github.com/ignaciotb/bathymetric_slam/tree/master/src/apps/src), you'll have to hit "q" for every step to be executed.
 This will allow you to visualize the before/after of the GICP registration per submap and the global graph optimization (recommended while finding your way around/debugging).
+The process outputs .png images with the maps of bathymetry and consistency error.
+The current script optimizes the graph with Ceres, but the app outputs a "graph.g2o" file which you can solve with G2O if preferred.

 ##### SLAM with simulated data
 In order to test the framework with data from the [SMARC simulator](https://github.com/smarc-project), use the toy dataset `map_small` under `sim_data`.
-The current script optimizes the graph with Ceres, but the app outputs a "graph.g2o" file which you can solve with G2O if preferred.
 You can visualize both the ground truth map and vehicle trajectory in the visualizer.
 To start the optimization process, hit "q".
 ```
 ./test_slam_simulation --folder /path/to/folder/